mauriciopoppe/kubernetes-playground/docs/attach-detach-controller.md

 ## Summary

-The Attach/Detach controller implements a controller to manage volume attach and detach operations.
+The Attach/Detach controller manages volume attach and detach operations.

 NOTE: this analysis assumes that CSIMigration is turned on, therefore the paths that use the intree plugins are not part of this analysis (like the intreeToCSITranslator).

+The attach/detach controller is initialized in the kube-controller-manager (kcm), the kcm initializes many builtin controllers in [NewControllerInitializers](https://github.com/kubernetes/kubernetes/blob/132f29769dfecfc808adc58f756be43171054094/cmd/kube-controller-manager/app/controllermanager.go#L450), the function [`startAttachDetachController`](https://github.com/kubernetes/kubernetes/blob/132f29769dfecfc808adc58f756be43171054094/cmd/kube-controller-manager/app/core.go#L299) is the starting point.

 ## Setup `func NewAttachDetachController(`